Massachusetts Curriculum Frameworks and the Newton Public Schools Curriculum

 Mathematics and English Language Arts have been most frequently revised, have been consistently tested since 1998, and have tested in every grade 3-8 since 2006.
 Over time, with multiple revisions and a national discussion, and with a growing consensus among stakeholders, these frameworks have come to serve as our Newton Public Schools Grade Level Benchmarks.
 Science, History, and Arts are on a similar trajectory.

-NPS Grade Level Benchmarks in World Language and Physical Education Health and Wellness are much more heavily influenced by national professional organizations than by state frameworks written in 1999.
-Curriculum Coordinators and Department Heads base their curricula on standards developed by national organizations such as SHAPE America – The Society of Health and Physical Education, and ACTFL-The American Council on the Teaching of Foreign Languages.
+NPS Grade Level Benchmarks in Physical Education Health and Wellness are much more heavily influenced by national professional organizations than by state frameworks written in 1999.
+Curriculum Coordinators and Department Heads base their curricula on standards developed by national organizations such as SHAPE America – The Society of Health and Physical Education.

 Curriculum Changes in the Newton Public Schools